BergeSeen Trail P1: Gößl - Pühringerhütte

 - Refreshment stops available

-This alpine variant of the Salzkammergut BergeSeen Trail leads you into the stony center of the Tote Gebirge.
-There, around the huge rock block of the Großer Priel (2,515 m), the massive Schermberg (2,396 m) and the pointed Temlberg (2,331 m), this huge mountain group really seems to be dead.
-Nevertheless, the way there runs through one of the most beautiful sceneries of the Salzkammergut - and, one would hardly believe it, also through lush greenery.
+This alpine variant of the Salzkammergut BergeSeen Trail leads you into the rocky center of the Dead Mountains.
+There, around the massive rock block of the Großer Priel (2,515 m), the mighty Schermberg (2,396 m) and the pointed Temlberg (2,331 m), this huge mountain group really seems dead.
+Nevertheless, the path there passes through one of the most beautiful landscape scenes of the Salzkammergut – and, hard to believe, also through lush greenery.

-There, however, follow the sign "Zur Pühringerhütte" to the right and climb along the Ausseerweg trail, which is piled up of stones in places, through wooded karst slopes.
-Between the Hochkogel (2,091 m) and the craggy rock foundation of the Elms (2,128 m), you will pass the Kleinen Windloch and the Großes Windloch in ups and downs - ice-cold air flows up from these two sinkholes.
-On "Emils Tränenhügel" you will see the nearby Pühringerhütte (1,638 m) for the first time.
-The cozy alpine club hostel stands directly above the shore of the small Elm Lake.
+There, however, you follow the sign "To the Pühringerhütte" to the right and climb through wooded karst slopes on the partly stone-piled track of the Ausseerweg.
+Between the Hochkogel (2,091 m) and the rugged rock base of the Elm (2,128 m) you pass the Small and Large Windloch in ups and downs – icy cold air flows upward from these two doline shafts.
+On "Emil's Tear Hill" you see the nearby Pühringerhütte (1,638 m) for the first time.
+The cozy alpine club hut stands directly above the shore of the small Elmsee.
 45 minutes

-- In alpine terrain, pay attention to the danger of falling rocks.
+Safety guidelines:- In alpine terrain, be aware of the danger of falling rocks.

-- Until early summer you can encounter steep snowfields or firn gullies - especially in icy conditions there is then an acute danger of falling and thus of death!
+- Until early summer, you may encounter steep snowfields or firn rills there – especially in case of icing, there is acute danger of falling and thus life-threatening!

-- Due to storm damage, forestry work or construction work, individual sections of the trail may be temporarily difficult or impossible to pass.
+- Due to storm damage, forestry work or construction measures, individual sections of the path may be temporarily difficult or even impossible to pass.

-- Cows on the alp are often curious.
-Because they are mother cows, they develop a strong drive to protect their calves.
-Therefore, move quietly on cow pastures, keep at least 20 m distance to the animals and do not stroke calves under any circumstances!
-In case of threatening gestures (pawing, stamping) slowly move away backwards (do not turn your back).
-Dogs on a leash, they must not bark at cows or even chase them.
-In the event of an attack, it is essential to let them off the leash.
+- Cows on the alpine pasture are often curious.
+Due to mother cow husbandry, they develop a strong instinct to protect their calves.
+So move calmly on cow pastures, keep at least 20 meters distance from the animals and never pet calves!
+In case of threatening behavior (scratching, stamping) slowly walk backwards (do not turn your back).
+Keep dogs on a leash, they are not allowed to bark at or chase cows.
+In case of an attack, you must absolutely release them from the leash.

-For all stages you will need hiking or mountain boots with a treaded rubber sole as well as wind- and rainproof clothing.
+For all stages you need hiking or mountain boots with rugged rubber soles as well as wind- and waterproof clothing.

-A change of clothes and a small first-aid kit should also be in your backpack.
-How much food you pack depends on the number of stops you make.
+Spare clothes for changing and a small first aid kit should also be in the backpack.
+How much provisions you pack depends on the number of places to eat.
 In any case, you should take enough to drink.
 Telescopic poles are especially helpful when going downhill.

 further information: